-The Advising Center has developed user-friendly program checklists, which reflect the most current CSI catalog content.
-Each checklist contains your major advisor's contact information, degree requirements, and relevant pre(co)-requisites.
+The Advising Center has developed user-friendly degree completion plans/checklists, which reflect the most current CSI catalog content.
+Each completion plan/checklist contains your focused area advisor and major advisor's contact information, degree requirements, and relevant pre(co)-requisites.

 Change of Major

 Our office recommends discussing a change of major with the intended major advisor first, so you can find out if this major is right for you and if your completed courses meet program requirements.
 Students receiving financial aid and scholarships should consider discussing a change of major with the Financial Aid Office as well.
-Login to MyCSI and take the Records and Registration tab to find the link to Change of Major.
-You can also complete a Major Change Form and submit it to the Office of the Registrar..
+Students can submit their change of major request online through MyCSI.

 The Catalog contains official information regarding policies and procedures, admissions, program offerings, degree requirements, course descriptions, student life activities, etc.